 This course is designed to introduce students to a broad array of personal finance decisions including budgeting, banking, savings, the cost of credit and decisions involving large purchases such as cars and homes.
 Students also will explore general investing, retirement planning and insurance and risk management.
-This course is the foundation for the additional three courses in the Financial Management Concentration or may be taken as a stand-alone class for personal knowledge.
+This course may be taken as a stand-alone class for personal knowledge.